✓ Updated March 2026

 Essential Travel Tips

 When hiking in the White Mountains, always tell someone your planned route and expected return time.
-Wildlife encounters, while rare, can happen; know how to store food properly and what to do if you see a bear or moose.
-The AMC (Appalachian Mountain Club) website is a great resource for trail safety tips.
+Wildlife encounters, while rare, can happen – know how to store food properly and what to do if you see a bear or moose.
+Check the forecast before you go, as mountain weather can be severe and change rapidly.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.